The Asian Football Confederation (AFC), Asia’s football-governing body, has announced an extension of its partnership with ESPN for the 2025–28 cycle.

 “At ESPN, our main goal is to serve the sports fan with a vast array of sportive events and our experts’ analysis.
 We’re thrilled to renew this agreement, so that audiences in Latin America, Central America and the Caribbean can continue to enjoy the AFC’s competitions in real time through ESPN’s linear channels and Disney+.“

-Match 11 of the 2025 Indian Premier League season brings us a match-up between the…
+Match 55 of the 2026 Indian Premier League season brings us a crucial encounter in…